How Singapore Turned Geography Into Power

 The Culture Challenge

-The biggest gap is rarely knowledge or resources — it’s the cultural will to make geography work for us, not against us.
+The biggest gap is rarely knowledge or resources.
+It’s the cultural will to make geography work for us, not against us.

 A Call for Geographic Intentionality